Effelsberg 100-m Radio Telescope

 The Effelsberg 100-m Radio Telescope is a radio telescope in the Ahr Hills (part of the Eifel) in Bad Münstereifel, Germany.
-For 29 years the Effelsberg Radio Telescope was the largest fully steerable radio telescope on Earth, surpassing the Lovell Telescope in the UK.
+Inaugurated in 1972, for 29 years the Effelsberg Radio Telescope was the largest fully steerable radio telescope on Earth, surpassing the Lovell Telescope in the UK.
 In 2000, it was surpassed by the Green Bank Observatory's Robert C. Byrd Green Bank Telescope in Green Bank, US, which has a slightly larger elliptical 100 by 110-metre aperture.

 Geography

 The telescope is located about 1.3 km northeast of Effelsberg, a southeastern part of the town of Bad Münstereifel in North Rhine-Westphalia.
 It is less than 300 m west of the 398 m high Hünerberg, which is in neighbouring Rhineland-Palatinate.
 The boundary is a stream, the Effelsberger Bach, which runs only a few metres east of the telescope.
 The Effelsberger Bach is 6.5 km long, flowing from the Effelsberger Wald into the Sahrbach, which in turn flows south and into the Ahr river.

 A hiking path leads past the telescope; in 2004 part of this was turned into a planet trail with information panels about the Solar System with its planets.
 The trail ends at the 39 cm model of the Sun next to the visitor centre.